nughuffer/PiRadio/README.md

 to have it start after boot up.

-Needs sox and this program installed to work:
+Needs sox, libsox-fmt-mp3, and this program installed to work:

 https://github.com/ChristopheJacquet/PiFmRds

+I've precompiled it since there's an issue with libsndfile1-dev.